 Now you don’t need to get that much wet Anymore

 With the complete Line 1 of Bergen Light Rail, you can take the tram all the way with Skyss (which is the name of the transport company in the area), from the airport to the city center of Bergen without getting wet if it rains.
-But, do remember to take a rainy coat or an umbrella with you.
+But, do remember to take a raincoat or an umbrella with you.
 In Bergen, you never know if you will get rain!
 Or if you love rain, you can do whatever you want.
-The tram wagons got space, they are all low floors and do have stylish design.
+The tram wagons got space, they are all low floors and do have a stylish design.
 Cities like London uses some of the same type tram types.
-Also Aalborg in Denmark, have their own version of the same tram wagon type that will run in their city soon.
+Also, Aalborg in Denmark, have their own version of the same tram wagon type that will run in their city soon.

 Map of Bergen Light Rail

 Reach Bergen Center in 45 minutes without any Traffic Jams

 Now you have the possibility to reach Bergen center for a much cheaper price, with Bergen Light Rail.
 You can also take the much more expensive Airport shuttle buses or a much more expensive Taxi.
 But that is not a smart thing to take any more.

 Yes!
 The fact is that they are slightly faster, but they also cost double, and if you get stuck in a traffic jam on the roads, you will be stuck there.
 However, with Bergen Light Rail you will run on its own route beside the road, 90% of the time and when it, however, runs thru parts where it shares the track with people or cars, there are minimal of traffic there.
 The Bergen Light Rail is also running much more frequently than the other choices!
 So, even if it takes a little bit longer.
 To take this new transportation from the airport is actually better all in all even though it takes a bit longer outside of the rush hours.